Emmotes/ic_spoilers/docs/kingofshadows.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Phase Two: The Warden** (Guess)
-> After the King of Shadows enters Phase Two (see Phase One: The Watcher ability), his health is increased by 1% for each Toughness stack he collected, stacking additively.
+> After the King of Shadows enters Phase Two, his health is increased by 1% for each Toughness stack he collected, stacking additively.
 He also increases the health of all other Champions by 25% of his max health, and healing effects on all Champions are increased by 25%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>